VernierST/godirect-examples/python/vpython_examples/readme.md

 - After running a program the terminal may become unresponsive.
 If so, delete the terminal and open a new terminal before running the program a second time.
 - If any of the vpython functions described here are providing confusion in your program, always recall that you do not need to use them in order to use VPython.
+- To check your version of VPython run the following command in your terminal:

+'pip show vpython'

+- If you receive the error "can't find '__main__' module", it might be that you have not saved your file.
+- If you receive an error that the VPython module cannot be found, it might not have been installed.
+Run the following command in your terminal:

+'pip install vpython'

 ## License